data protection

 What is web hosting?

-When you visit websites these days, certain information - including personal data - is automatically created and saved, including on this website.
+When you visit websites these days, certain information—including personal data—is automatically created and stored, including on this website.
 This data should be processed as sparingly as possible and only with justification.
-By website we mean the entirety of all web pages on a domain, i.e. everything from the home page to the very last subpage (like this one).
-By domain we mean, for example, beispiel.de or musterbeispiel.com .
+By website, we mean the entirety of all web pages on a domain, i.e., everything from the home page to the very last subpage (like this one).
+By domain, we mean, for example, example.de or musterbeispiel.com .

-When you want to view a website on a computer, tablet or smartphone, you use a program called a web browser.
-You probably know some web browsers by name: Google Chrome, Microsoft Edge, Mozilla Firefox and Apple Safari.
-We call them browsers or web browsers for short.
+If you want to view a website on a computer, tablet, or smartphone, you use a program called a web browser.
+You probably know some web browsers by name: Google Chrome, Microsoft Edge, Mozilla Firefox, and Apple Safari.
+We simply refer to them as "browsers" or "web browsers."

-To display the website, the browser must connect to another computer where the website code is stored: the web server.
-Operating a web server is a complicated and time-consuming task, which is why it is usually handled by professional providers.
-They offer web hosting and ensure that website data is stored reliably and error-free.
+To display the website, the browser must connect to another computer where the website's code is stored: the web server.
+Operating a web server is a complex and time-consuming task, which is why it's usually handled by professional providers.
+They offer web hosting and thus ensure reliable and error-free storage of website data.
 A lot of technical terms, but please stay tuned, it gets even better!

-When the browser connects to your computer (desktop, laptop, tablet or smartphone) and during data transfer to and from the web server, personal data may be processed.
-On the one hand, your computer stores data, and on the other hand, the web server must also store data for a while to ensure proper operation.
+When the browser connects to your computer (desktop, laptop, tablet, or smartphone) and during data transfer to and from the web server, personal data may be processed.
+On the one hand, your computer stores data, and on the other hand, the web server must also store data for a period of time to ensure proper operation.

 A picture is worth a thousand words, so the following graphic illustrates the interaction between the browser, the Internet and the hosting provider.